Fahani/webrobocomp.github.io/page7.md

 5.  `to put the fire out`: when the egg is fried the stove is turned off.
 6.  `to serve`: to serve the fried egg on the plate

-With these steps (very simplified) we get that our robot prepares us a fried eggÖ Although the example is miserable, we can see that any action we do and that we find it easy to execute, for a robot is quite complicated.
+With these steps (very simplified) we get that our robot prepares us a fried egg‚Ä¶ Although the example is miserable, we can see that any action we do and that we find it easy to execute, for a robot is quite complicated.
 That is why planning is a very complex field of artificial intelligence.

 ###Planning Domain Definition Language (PDDL)

 This section will introduce the reader slightly in the planning language more used in artificial intelligence: PDDL.
-It was created in 1998 by Drew McDermott and his team for use in that yearís edition of International Planning Competition.
+It was created in 1998 by Drew McDermott and his team for use in that year‚Äôs edition of International Planning Competition.
 The aim of PDDL is to standardize the planning languages for greater reuse of planning domains.
 Its operation is relatively simple:

 Take for example, the following domain to create geometric shapes: We presume that in our initial world there is always a vertex node.
 The rules increase the number of vertices nodes to create geometric identities.
-For example, the `segment` rule creates from the initial node a line segment, the rule `triangle` creates from the line segment an equilateral triangle, the rule ìsquareî creates from the equilateral triangle a squareÖ and so on until an octagon.
+For example, the `segment` rule creates from the initial node a line segment, the rule `triangle` creates from the line segment an equilateral triangle, the rule ‚Äúsquare‚Äù creates from the equilateral triangle a square‚Ä¶ and so on until an octagon.
 In the PDDL file, the rules would be:

 <div class="highlighter-rouge">